tommasomoretti/nameless-analytics/README.md

 ### Measurement protocol
-Enhance data tracked from the website with custom requests made from a server or other sources
+Enhance data tracked from the website with custom requests made from a server or other sources.

 Read more about [Nameless Analytics Measurement Protocol](https://github.com/tommasomoretti/nameless-analytics-measurement-protocol)

 ### Batch data import
-Load data effortlessly from a structured CSV into BigQuery main table
+Load data effortlessly from a structured CSV into BigQuery main table.

 Read more about [Nameless Analytics Data Loader](https://github.com/tommasomoretti/nameless-analytics-data-loader)